planemad/india-local-government-directory/README.md

 Contribute updates or missing files by:
 - Downloading the relevant file from https://lgdirectory.gov.in/downloadDirectory.do as a CSV
-- Validate CSV (fix header, fix comma delimiter)
 - Clone repo and organise file in relevant section
+- Validate CSV to make it searchable in Github (fix header, fix comma delimiter)
 - Submit PR